dehlen/AboutWindowController/README.md

         self.aboutWindowController .showWindow(nil)
     }

 ```

 - Connect the IBAction showAboutWindow with the About menu entry or some button you want.

+You can also have a look at the Demo project to get an idea of how to integrate this library into your project.

 ### Development